wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 I believe AWS never wanted developers to write giant CloudFormation templates by hand, but it didn't guide users what to do instead.
-As Amazon CTO Werner Vogels [explains in this video][CDKAnnouncement], the idea of expressing infrastructure speification using an object-oriended component model grew in an internal project.
-Then, in 2019, they announced the CDK, their offical CloudFormation template generator.
+As Amazon CTO Werner Vogels [explains in this video][CDKAnnouncement], the idea of expressing infrastructure specification using an object-oriented component model grew in an internal project.
+Then, in 2019, they announced the CDK, their official CloudFormation template generator.

 # Cloud Development Kit (CDK)

-The AWS Cloud Develpment Kit (CDK) library, written in TypeScript, generates CloudFormation templates.
+The AWS Cloud Development Kit (CDK) library, written in TypeScript, generates CloudFormation templates.
 AWS developed [JSii][JSii], a technology to expose the TypeScript CDK modules to other popular programming languages such as Python, Go and Java to attract developers from all these communities.
 But,